AshridgeTechnologies/elemento/design/App state updating.md

 - _controlValue may not be needed
 - State objects are independent - don't have to be in a tree
 - BUT may want to find all components under another eg for form processing
+- And may need to find them in an async call when the store is not available from the context
 - Only need to replace one state object usually
 - Must use paths for ids because in lists there may be many instances of the same id
 - State objects know best for themselves when they are updated
 - The proxy is a different aspect to the state updating
+- Delegating direct to a value sub-property could be difficult without a proxy

 Possibilities